Applications are now being sought for the FY 2015

 - Expressions of interest – 14 February 2016

 Frequently asked questions

 Is there an upper limit for funding under the Army Research Scheme?

 Currently the upper limit for research funded through the Army Research Scheme is $80,000.
-A research scheme to fund projects of more than $80,000 is under development and should be ready for funding at the start of FY 2016.
+A research scheme to fund projects of more than $80,000 is under development and a call for applications will be released when the scheme is finalised.